Floorp-Projects/Floorp/docs/contributing/committing_rules_and_responsibilities.rst

 number, the names of the reviewers, and a clear explanation of the fix.
 Please say what changes are made, not what problem was fixed, e.g.:

-Good: "Bug 123456 - Null-check pres shell so we don't crash when a button removes itself during its own onclick handler. r=paul, a=ringo."
+Good: "Bug 123456 - Null-check presentation shell so we don't crash when a button removes itself during its own onclick handler. r=paul, a=ringo."

 Bad: "Bug 123456 - crash clicking button on www.example.com"